 Lower body lifts tighten thighs and buttocks by removing excess tissue from the lateral hips and inner thighs.
-A lower body lift helps complete your body's transformation after significant weight loss.
-In Washington, D.C., Dr. Paul G. Ruff IV often combines a tummy tuck or liposuction with lower body surgery to remove saggy and unattractive skin.
+A lower body lift helps complete your body’s transformation after significant weight loss.
+In Washington, D.C., Dr. Paul G. Ruff IV or one of our Board Certifies Plastic Surgeons often combines a tummy tuck or liposuction with lower body surgery to remove saggy and unattractive skin.

 Are You a Good Candidate for a Lower Body Lift?

 Lower body lift surgery is best suited for people who are generally healthy and in relatively good shape but have loose lower body skin or significant amounts of lower body fat that does not respond to dieting or exercise.
 You may be a good candidate for this procedure if you have one or more of the following conditions: